Windows 11 24H2 Wi-Fi Keeps Disconnecting: Fixes That Work in 2026

 Fix Sleep, Hibernate, and Fast Startup Disconnects

-If Wi-Fi drops after sleep or hibernate, start with power settings.
+If Wi-Fi drops after sleep or after startup, begin with power settings.

 If sleep-related drops continue, update BIOS/UEFI and chipset drivers from the PC manufacturer.
-These updates often improve power handling.
+These updates can improve power handling and device resume behaviour.

 Troubleshooting Steps for a 169 IP Address (No Internet)

-If your PC shows a 169.254.x.x IP address, it usually means it failed to get an IP from DHCP.
-This often appears as “No internet, secured.”
+If your PC shows a 169.254.x.x IP address, it usually means Windows could not get an IP address from DHCP and assigned itself an Automatic Private IP Addressing address instead.

 Try this order: